G♯ Minor

 The G♯ minor chord has two inversions beyond its root position.
 By rearranging the notes of the chord, you can play the inversions.

-How to play the 1st inversion of G♯ minor
+How to play the first inversion of G♯ minor

-Place the B as the lowest note in the chord to play the 1st inversion of G♯ minor.
+Place B as the lowest note in the chord to play the first inversion of G♯ minor.
 Use the following fingers to play the chord with your right hand:

 G♯ - Fifth finger (5)